- Research article

 Electronic supplementary material

-Additional file 1: 5 β 1 integrin or stimulated with HGF/SF1 for 24 hours.
+Additional file 1: MLP29 cells were treated with a specific functional blocking antibody against α 5 β 1 integrin or stimulated with HGF/SF1 for 24 hours.
 Then immunofluorescent detection of invasiveness and hepatic stem cell (HSC) biomarkers showed that cell migration was associated with an increase in the expression levels of β1 and β3 integrin sub-units.
 The treatments also increased the expression of the HSC markers Ep-CAM, AFP and CK19, all related to the invasive growth of epithelial cells.
 (TIFF 2 MB)

-Additional file 2: 5 β 1 blocking antibody, viability of the cells was determined using the MTT reduction assay.
+Additional file 2: Following treatment with the α 5 β 1 blocking antibody, viability of the cells was determined using the MTT reduction assay.
 The effects of exposure of the cells to the α5β1 specific antibody or stimulation with HGF/SF1 were analyzed by generating concentration-effect curves as a plot of the fold-time increase in the fraction of surviving cells versus antibody concentration.
 The data presented summarize the mean (±S.D.) of three independent experiments each performed in triplicate.
 (TIFF 88 KB)